Theta functions on varieties with effective anti-canonical class: The affine geometry of the construction

 with $v_i$ denoting a primitive generator of $\rho_i$ and $\psi_i$ is defined linearly on the two two-dimensional cones.

-If one wishes a compact example with boundary, one can choose a compact two-dimensional subset $\bar B\subset B$ with polyhedral boundary and $0\in\Int \bar B$.
+If one wishes a compact example with boundary, one can choose a compact two-dimensional subset $\bar B\subseteq B$ with polyhedral boundary and $0\in\Int \bar B$.
 In certain cases one may find such a $\bar B$ with locally convex boundary.
-Indeed, in \cite{GHK2}, it is shown that such a $\bar B$ exists if and only if $D$ supports a nef and big divisor.
+Indeed, one can show that such a $\bar B$ exists if $D$ supports a nef and big divisor.

 In \cite{GHKS}, we will need a version of this applied to degenerations of K3 surfaces.
 Let $\shY\rightarrow T$ be a one-parameter degeneration of K3 surfaces which is simple normal crossings, relatively minimal, and maximally unipotent.
 Let $(B,\P)$ be the dual intersection complex of the degenerate fibre: $\P$ has a vertex $v$ for every irreducible component $Y_v$ of the central fibre $\shY_0$, and $\P$ contains a simplex with vertices $v_0,\ldots,v_n$ if $Y_{v_0}\cap\cdots\cap Y_{v_n}\not=\emptyset$.
 We take $\Delta$ to be the set of vertices.
 The affine structure is defined as follows.
 Each two-dimensional simplex of $\P$ carries the affine structure of the standard simplex.
 Given simplices of $\P$ with a common edge,